corona-warn-app/cwa-website/blog/2021-03-04-cwa-1-13/index.md

 layout: blog
 ---

 Deutsche Telekom and SAP’s project team have released the Corona-Warn-App’s next update that will be available to users within the next 48 hours.
 With version 1.13, users now have the option to **voluntarily donate data** to help improve the app.
-In addition, the app now includes a link to a **scientific survey** conducted by the Robert Koch-Institut (RKI).
+In addition, the app now includes a link to a **scientific survey** conducted by the Robert Koch Institute (RKI).

 <!-- overview -->